-where NGR = (level of net replacement cost) divided by (level of gross replacement cost for transactions subject to legally enforceable netting agreements)
+where NGR = (level of net replacement cost) divided by (level of gross replacement cost for transactions subject to legally enforceable netting agreements10)

 (e) Risk weighting: Credit equivalent amounts must be weighted based on the category of counterparty the same as on-balance sheet items, including weighting for exposures backed by eligible guarantees and collateral (e.g. 0% for cash, guarantees or government securities; 20% for securities issued by multilateral development banks; and 50% for local government guarantees).
 Cash collateral must be held by the bank and subject to legal right of setoff at all times, and guarantees must be explicit, irrevocable, unconditional and legally enforceable in order to attract the lower weighting factors.
-In addition, since most counterparties in these markets, particularly for long-term contracts,
+In addition, since most counterparties in these markets, particularly for long-term contracts, tend to be first-class names, a 50% weighting may be applied in respect of counterparties which would otherwise attract a 100% weight.

-$^{7}$ AGross equals the sum of individual add-on amounts (calculated by multiplying the notional principal amount by the appropriate add-on factors set out above) of all transactions subject to legally enforceable netting agreements with one counterparty.
+9 A{Gross} equals the sum of individual add-on amounts (calculated by multiplying the notional principal amount by the appropriate add-on factors set out above) of all transactions subject to legally enforceable netting agreements with one counterparty.

-&lt;sup>8 The NGR is calculated on an aggregate basis for all transactions that are subject to legally enforceable netting agreements.
+10 The NGR is calculated on an aggregate basis for all transactions that are subject to legally enforceable netting agreements.
 Under the aggregate approach, net negative current exposures to others, i.e. for each counterparty the net current exposure used in calculating the NGR is the maximum of the net replacement cost or zero.
 Using the aggregate approach, the NGR is applied individually to each legally enforceable netting agreement so that the credit equivalent amount will be assigned to the appropriate counterparty risk weight category.